IBM/raft-fabric-sample/README.md

 ```

 ## Step 4.
 Create a cryptographic identity
-The last thing we need to do is to add a reference to our private keys from our Org1 and Org2 of our application, so that we can
+Next, we need to add a reference to our private keys for our Org1 and Org2 of our application, so that we can
-prove to the network that we are allowed to transact on the network by proving our keys have been generated from a valid certificate
+prove to the network that our keys have been generated from a valid certificate
 authority.
-In step 1, when we did the `./byfn.sh generate -o etcdraft` command, we actually created certificates for org1.example.com and org2.example.com which are the organizations that are managing and creating certificates for the peer nodes.
+In step 1, from the `./byfn.sh generate -o etcdraft` command, we created certificates for org1.example.com and org2.example.com which are the organizations that are managing and creating certificates for the peer nodes.
+These certificates are
+stored in our `crypto-config` directory.

 Run the following script from the server folder to assign and change the `connection.yaml` file with the
 correct private keys for our two organizations.